RJEGR/Transcriptomics/markdown/DiffExp.md

        	 --contrast $contrast_file

 ```
-> The contrast file include the pairwise comparisson through the conditions;
+> The contrast file include the pairwise comparisson through the conditions.
+> The Dispersion value (for datasets arising from well-controlled experiments are 0.4 for human data, 0.1 for data on genetically identical model organisms or 0.01 for technical replicates

 #### [](#header-4)Contrast file contrast file